Intratesticular varicocele is a rare entity, occurring in ~2% of symptomatic population.

 Increased incidence is noted in men who had undergone prepubertal orchidopexy for acquired undescended testis 2.

 Ultrasound with color Doppler is the investigation of choice for diagnosis of intratesticular varicoceles.
 The three commonly recognisable patterns of intratesticular varicocele on ultrasound studies are:

 ectasia of rete testis: usually resembles intratesticular varicocele

-- the presence of colour flow within the anechoic lesions confirms intratesticular varicocele
+- the presence of color flow within the anechoic lesions confirms intratesticular varicocele

 testicular cysts: usually well-defined and anechoic with enhanced through transmission and an imperceptible wall

-- presence of colour flow in an intratesticular varicocele is the main differentiating feature
+- presence of color flow in an intratesticular varicocele is the main differentiating feature

 - 1. Das KM, Prasad K, Szmigielski W et-al. Intratesticular varicocele: evaluation using conventional and Doppler sonography.
 AJR Am J Roentgenol.
 1999;173 (4): 1079-83. doi:10.2214/ajr.173.4.10511183 - Pubmed citation